Akira-Hayasaka/ofxGLEditor/README.md

 Both monospaced and variable width fonts are supported.
 PrintChar21.ttf is included with the example projects.
 Unicode glyphs are supported if your font has them.

 Most *real* text editors load multiple fonts to support different language character sets. ofxGLEditor is *simple*, so it only loads 1 font at a time and you'll need to use an expanded character set font for multiple languages.
-Another option is to load a specifc font for a specific language or locale in your app.
-Giant full character set fonts do exist (eg. [Unifont](http://www.unifoundry.com/unifont.html])), but they are generally too large to be useful as they may take a lagre amount of resources.
+Another option is to load a specific font for a specific language or locale in your app.
+Giant full character set fonts do exist (eg. [Unifont](http://www.unifoundry.com/unifont.html])), but they are generally too large to be useful as they may take a large amount of resources.
 Your mileage may vary.